American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 • Up to 90 days of purchase protection for theft, damage, or loss**

-Who Should Get The Platinum Card® from American Express?
+Who Should Get the Amex Platinum Card?

 Maxing out multiple statement credits for these brands can potentially make up for most or all of the card’s annual fee.